digant-thakur/restful-ml-models/README.md

 ## Options
 1. HTTPS
-    - By default HTTPS is On.
-To Turn off this behaviour, give option as: `-https false`
+    - By default HTTPS is Off.
+To Turn on this behaviour, give option as: `-https true` while running.
+    - `docker build -t mlapp .`
+    - `docker run mlapp -https true`
 2. Increase Timeout
     - By default timeout is 60s.
-Based on the model complexity, sometimes prediction can take longer.<br /> To increase the timeout, give option as `-timeout 300s`
+Based on the model complexity, sometimes prediction can take longer.<br /> To increase the timeout, give option as `-timeout 300s` while running.
+    - `docker build -t mlapp .`
+    - `docker run mlapp -timeout 300`
 ### HTTPS - Bring Your Own Certicate
 - Configured to use TLS v1.2 and v1.3
 - You can replace `config/nginx/cert.crt` and `config/nginx/key.key` with your own certificate and key.